juratev/juratev/README.md

 ![Some text](https://media.giphy.com/media/MM0Jrc8BHKx3y/giphy.gif)

 ### Hi!
-I'm Jurate and I'm data science enthusiast. 💻👋🏻👩‍💻
+I'm Jurate and I'm passionate about data science. 💻👋🏻👩‍💻
 #
 ### About me
 📈 For several years worked as a data analyst. <br>